mpalmer/ddns-sd/README.md

 * To register a different service instance, see "Custom instance names".

+* If you need to register multiple instances of a single service on one container, see "Registering multiple instance of a service".

 * To vary the SRV record parameters, see "SRV record parameters".

 * If you'd like [the `TXT` metadata